Mental health is as important as physical health

 By Liz Collings

-Our ancestors look on with little empathy and exclaim “you have nothing to complain about, you didn’t have to plow a 20 acre field, milk the goat and bring in the cows in the freezing cold.”
-Many believe that all the talk of mental illness and disorders is a cop out or an excuse to avoid work or discomfort.
+Our ancestors look on with little empathy and exclaim “you have nothing to complain about, you didn’t have to plow a 20-acre field, milk the goat and bring in the cows in the freezing cold.”
+Many believe that all the talk of mental illness and disorders is a cop-out or an excuse to avoid work or discomfort.

-I believe that this mentality can, unfortunately, feed an ever growing problem rather than offer productive solutions.
+I believe that this mentality can, unfortunately, feed an ever-growing problem rather than offer productive solutions.

 Unfortunately for so many, their scars and wounds are not visible or physically treatable with bandages, splints or ointments.
 They are attachment ruptures, which are far more painful and chronic than any physical injury.
-I find it ironic that many rush to the doctor at the first onset of a cold and yet very few seek mental help even when suffering with severe trauma and emotional stress.
+I find it ironic that many rushes to the doctor at the first onset of a cold and yet very few seek mental help even when suffering from severe trauma and emotional stress.

 “A HERO is an ordinary individual who finds the strength to persevere and endure in spite of overwhelming obstacles”